Online Master’s in Forensic Science Degree

 Skills You Can Learn From This Master’s in Forensic Science Degree

 Throughout the forensic science master’s program, you will have the opportunity to cultivate a skill set tailored for a career in the field of forensic science.
-The forensic science curriculum at GCU works with hands-on, laboratory activities and equipment to prepare you for the analysis of various forms of forensic evidence.
+The forensic science curriculum at GCU works with hands-on, laboratory activities and equipment to help prepare you for the analysis of various forms of forensic evidence.
 The coursework in this master’s program will teach you a vast array of forensic science competencies, including:

 • Microscopic analysis of hairs, fibers and cells